 Through the Tele-Detox process, clients are screened and connected with an addiction physician through Clinics On Demand.
 Clients are loaned a personal computer or a tablet if they do not already have one, a blood pressure cuff, and a finger oxygen device.
 The blood pressure and finger oxygen devices connect automatically and wirelessly with a monitoring system at Clinics On Demand.

 Clients who participated in the demo had regularly scheduled telephone visits with physicians and clinical staff to discuss progress, address concerns, resolve problems, and refer to higher level of care if needed.
 CHANGES staff could contact the client’s physician to report any change of condition they observe during the detox treatment.
 Once detox treatment was completed, CHANGES staff would help and support clients in their chosen Intensive Outpatient Programming (IOP) treatment in addition to the services at CHANGES.

 “Although the turnout for the pilot program was modest, the support and encouragement clients received by participating really helped them understand their addiction,” Scott said.
 “As a company, we are looking to continue to have the opportunity to build expertise within Telecare around substance use for our staff.”

-Michelle Norris is a Personal Service Coordinator II at CHANGES who has worked on the Tele-Detox program with her own clients.
+Michelle Norris worked on the Tele-Detox program pilot when she was a Personal Service Coordinator II at CHANGES.
 As someone with lived experience herself, she knows that there is a lot of stigma surrounding addiction, and that having more personalized access to help can make taking those first steps towards recovery a little easier.